Deep Blue Aerospace

 Jiangsu Deep Blue Aerospace Technology Co., Ltd. (深蓝航天 (Deep Blue Aerospace)) is a private space launch enterprise founded in November 2016 by Huo Liang.
-The company is located in the Jiangsu province on the East coast of China.
-It is engaged in the reusability of rockets.
+The company is located in Jiangsu province on the East coast of China.
+It is engaged in the development of reusable rockets.

-Nebula 1
+Nebula-1

 The company is developing the medium-class orbital launch vehicle “Nebula-1.”
 The rocket will use the 20-ton-thrust kerolox engine named Leiting-20.
-Deep Blue Aerospace is also developing a larger Nebula-2 launcher, with the ability of sending 4.500 kg to low Earth orbit.

-In October 2021, the company completed a 100-meter level launch and landing test with its Nebula M1 VTVL test stage.
+On October 13, 2021, Deep Blue completed a 100-meter level launch and landing test with its Nebula M1 VTVL test stage.

 In January 2022, the company secured nearly $31.5 million in funding.
-On April 19, the company announce a new round of funding led by CMBC Int’l Holdings, which will be put towards developing the Nebula-1, the "Thunder" engine series, and other manufacturing processes.
+On April 19, the company announced a new round of funding led by CMBC International Holdings, which will be put towards developing the Nebula-1, the "Thunder" engine series, and other manufacturing processes.
 The amount raised was not disclosed.

 On May 6, 2022, the Nebula M1 completed a one kilometer test, that included a vertical takeoff and vertical landing (VTVL) above Tongchuan, Shaanxi Providence.

+On September 22, 2024, Deep Blue conducted a 10 km VTVL hop test, which featured the first flight of the Thunder-R kerosene-liquid oxygen engines (three of them on this flight).
+The test ended with a hard landing, completing 10 of the 11 objectives.

-The first orbital launch and recovery of the Nebula-1 is planned for late 2024.
+In 2022, the first orbital launch and recovery of the Nebula-1 was planned for late 2024.
+It's now planned for mid-2025.

+Between July 28 and August 2, 2025, Chinese aerospace fans found evidence that Deep Blue likely conducted the fourth VTVL test for Nebula 1.
+The second VTVL test article has been sitting at the test pad since January 2025.
+From satellite imagery, there is a noticeable sign of an explosion / fire close to the Deep Blue's launch site at Jiuquan Satellite Launch Center compared to satellite imagery on July 28.

+Nebula-2

+Nebula-2 is a medium to heavy-lift liquid-fueled rocket powered by liquid oxygen and kerosene capable of lifting 20,000 kg of payload into LEO.
+The rocket was planned to be launched in late 2025.
+It's now expected to deliver 25,000 kg of payload to the same orbit and planned for 2026.

+Competition

-Deep Blue Aerospace is in competition with several other Chinese rocket launcher startups including Galactic Energy, LandSpace, LinkSpace, ExPace, i-Space, OneSpace, Orienspace.
+Deep Blue Aerospace is in competition with several other Chinese rocket launcher startups including Galactic Energy, LandSpace, i-Space, Space Pioneer, LinkSpace, ExPace, OneSpace, and Orienspace.